valpolik/DemoSorcery/README.md

 * ...

 This is demonstration of user authentication with gem Sorcery.
 Used submodules: remember_me, user_activation, brute_force_protection, activity_logging, reset_password.
+Emails are sent in background task using gem DelayedJob.